 Arbitration Decisions

-The arbitrators shall be authorized only to interpret and apply the provisions of applicable statutory authority (including but not limited to PURA or the FPA), applicable rules, regulations and policies of regulatory authorities having jurisdiction (the PUCT or any other Governmental Authority), and these Protocols and related Agreements, and shall have no power to modify or change any of the foregoing.
+The arbitrators shall be authorized only to interpret and apply the provisions of applicable statutory authority (including but not limited to PURA or the FPA), applicable rules, regulations and policies of regulatory authorities having jurisdiction (the PUCT or any other Governmental Authority, including any court having jurisdiction), and these Protocols and related Agreements, and shall have no power to modify or change any of the foregoing.

-Within 120 days of appointment, the arbitrators shall render a final decision resolving the dispute.
-Such decision shall be based on the evidence in the record, the terms of the relevant Agreements and these Protocols, applicable statutes (including but not limited to PURA or the FPA), and applicable rules, regulations, and policies of the regulatory authority having jurisdiction (the PUCT orany other Governmental Authority).
+Within 145 days after written notice of the arbitration is received by the non-filing parties, the arbitrators shall render a final decision resolving the dispute.
+Such deadline shall not be extended for any reason unless all parties agree to the extension.
+The arbitrator’s decision shall be based on the evidence in the record, the terms of the relevant Agreements and these Protocols, applicable statutes (including but not limited to PURA or the FPA), and applicable rules, regulations, and policies of the regulatory authority having jurisdiction (the PUCT or other Governmental Authority, including any court having jurisdiction).
 Such decision shall be in writing and shall provide the reasons therefore.
 The arbitrators may agree with the positions of one or more parties or may adopt a different resolution.
 The arbitrator shall not have authority to grant punitive damages.
-If the decision is not rendered within 120 days of appointment, the arbitrators shall forfeit their fee and any of the parties may apply for relief to the PUCT or any other Governmental Authority having jurisdiction or to any court of competent jurisdiction.
+If the decision is not rendered by the deadline, the arbitrators shall forfeit their fee and any of the parties may apply for relief to the PUCT or any other Governmental Authority, including any court having jurisdiction.

 If the decision of the arbitrators is not timely appealed as provided in Section 20.4.6, Appeal of Arbitration Decision, the decision shall be final and binding on the parties.
 The parties shall take whatever action is required to comply with the decision, and judgment on the decision may be entered and enforced in any court having jurisdiction.
 Unless appealed, the final decision is binding precedent on the parties and intervenors with respect to the subject matter of the dispute, but is otherwise of no precedential force or effect.